Everything you need to know about Sober October Australia

 1. Your savings can fund a cause close to your heart

-It’s no new news that your favourite cocktail or glass of Shiraz normally comes with a decent price tag.
-Many Australians who participate in Sober October not only ask for donations from their loved ones, but donate the money they save by not drinking alcohol for the entire month to a cause of their choice too.
+It’s no secret that your favourite cocktail or glass of Shiraz normally comes with a decent price tag.
+Many Australians who take part in Sober October do two things.
+They ask for donations from loved ones, and they also donate the money they save by not drinking for the month.

 Kickstarting fundraising efforts with the money saved from not buying alcoholic beverages can help show how serious you are about fundraising for the cause.

 Many studies have shown that health benefits from reducing or cutting out alcohol can positively impact your health.
-From reducing blood pressure and levels of fat in your blood, to regenerating the liver, the list of health benefits associated with not drinking are endless.
+From reducing blood pressure and levels of fat in your blood to regenerating the liver, the list of health benefits associated with not drinking is endless.

-Some people notice instant benefits of cutting out alcohol, others take a little longer.
-Once you start to feel it you can channel your new found energy associated with your improvements in wellbeing into exercise and spending quality time with friends and family.
+Some people notice theinstant benefits of cutting out alcohol almost immediately, while others take a little longer.
+Once you start to feel it, you can channel your newfound energy associated with your improvements in wellbeing into exercise and spending quality time with friends and family.

 Feeling extra invigorated?
 Check out our list of the 10 best charity marathons and half marathons in Australia for inspiration on charity challenges.

-3. Reducing or stopping drinking can improve mental wellbeing
+3. Reducing or stopping drinking alcohol can improve mental wellbeing

 Sober October Australia ideas

 You don’t have to do it alone.
-Why not rally your friends, colleagues or buddy up with a Sober October buddy to get you through.
-Here’s some more ideas to make your Sober October impactful.
+Why not rally your friends, colleagues, or buddy up with a Sober October mate to get you through?
+Here are some more ideas to make your Sober October impactful.

 Get family or friends involved through a challenge

 There’s no shortage of creativity by Australians wanting to challenge themselves for charity.
-Why not challenge your family to join you in your efforts to abstain from alcohol for a month.
-Whether they want to take on the full month, they could even just participate for one or two weeks, or commit to not drinking alcohol on weekdays.
+Why not challenge your family to join you in your efforts to abstain from alcohol for a month?
+Whether they want to take on the full month, just participate for one or two weeks, or they could even just commit to not drinking alcohol on weekdays.

 A new take on Sober October in Australia is to abstain from coffee for a month instead of alcohol.
 Challenge reluctant family members to sacrifice their much-loved caffeine hit instead.